mandober/debrief.cs/cs.glossary.md

 ## Composition over inheritance
 or composite reuse principle in object-oriented programming (OOP) is the principle that classes should achieve polymorphic behavior and code reuse by their composition (by containing instances of other classes that implement the desired functionality) rather than inheritance from a base or parent class.

+## Critical section
+A critical section is a range of lines in the source code that must be executed without interruption, i.e. atomically (interruption usually tranfers the control to another process that can potentially mutate the critical values).

+## Concurrency
+A property of a system in which a set of tasks in a system can remain active and make progress at the same time.
+To utilize concurrent execution when running a program, a programmer must identify the concurrency in their program, expose it within the source code, and then exploit it using a notation that supports concurrency.

 ## Data structure
 Data structure is a particular way of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 More precisely, a data structure is a collection of data values, the relationships among them and the functions or operations that can be applied to the data.